Mechatronics-SDSU/Mechatronics-2023/embedded/embedded_node_jv/README.md

 Many pin assignments are subject to change over time and future plans for
 boards should only be done after consulting Joseph to ensure the most
 current pinout is posted.

+- Note: 07/21/2023 This image is super outdated, do not cite.

 ## RP2040 Dependencies
 - RP2040 C SDK